 The great thing about this project is that the factory-ish bike uses PET bottles and other plastic garbage to create new filament.
-One of the current problems with 3D printing is still that the filament, which is required for the production process, is still a highly expensive material to buy.
-Recently, a lot of different companies have been searching for solutions for these problems, leading to inter alia, the invention of the Noztek Pro Filament Extruder.
-This is a box which converts wholesale bulk pellets into “premium quality” plastic.
+They use the Noztek Pro Filament Extruder.
+This is a box which converts wholesale bulk pellets into “premium quality” plastic filament.

 Kamm Kai-yu is co-founder of Mobile Fab and he is a graduate from the National Taipei University of Technology.
 With this project, he and his team wanted to combine ‘design’ and ‘lab’, meaning that they wanted to use today’s techniques to create modern designs.
 The plastic garbage could be thrown on the front side of the bike.
 Using the ink, the team was able to create small medallions, which were meant to be attached to the spokes of a bicycle.
 Different shapes were possible, but the medallion was the standard form for this project.
 However, the printer was only able to use No. 5 plastics, due to different melting points of various plastics.